movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 retries the exact sector.
 Compressed reads use the same windows before decoding.
 Device-buffer users check the returned size because cache keys contain only the starting block, and invalidate mismatched buffers before copying.
-Commit sorts ordered sectors by allocation address and combines adjacent payloads into writes of at most `MAXBSIZE`, stopping at chunk boundaries and checksum-policy changes.
+Commit sorts ordered ranges by allocation address and combines adjacent payloads into writes of at most `MAXBSIZE`, stopping at chunk boundaries and checksum-policy changes.
 It computes checksums from the stable payloads and inserts each run into packed items capped at one quarter of a metadata node.
 Checksum insertion and final-drop deletion belong to commit after handles drain;
-canceled pending sectors never acquire checksum items.
+canceled pending allocations never acquire checksum items.
 New checksum ranges must not overlap existing ranges.
 Before each mirrored data write it evicts cached buffers starting in the written range, including for sector writes reusing part of a freed allocation.
-While handles are open, file mappings and pending ownership use separate sector extents.
-After ordered writes complete, commit combines adjacent sectors of the same file into regular extents of at most `MAXBSIZE`, within one chunk.
+Range writes install one file mapping and allocation reference directly.
-It validates the private mappings and their allocation adds before replacing them with one mapping and one delayed reference.
+For sector writes, commit still combines adjacent sectors of the same file into regular extents of at most `MAXBSIZE`, within one chunk.
+It validates their private mappings and allocation adds before replacing them with one mapping and one delayed reference.
 Sector allocation-accounting records retain the same disjoint byte ranges until publication.
-Later COW and truncation split the committed mappings using ordinary shared extent references.
+Later COW and truncation split committed mappings using ordinary shared extent references.

 Without `NO_HOLES`, writes and growth count missing hole items under the vnode lock and reserve their insertion cost before joining.
 Fill gaps in the same